 About the Waterfall Community Health Center

 Waterfall Clinic was founded in 1998 as the result of an extensive, community based, grass-roots effort, for the exclusive charitable purpose of providing fee-adjusted primary health care services to low-income, medically uninsured, medically disenfranchised, and other vulnerable populations in Coos County, Oregon.
-The agency fulfills this purpose by operating a fully integrated primary health care practice in the population center of North Bend, a school-based health center on the campus of Marshfield High School in Coos Bay, and a school-based health center in powers.
+The agency fulfills this purpose by operating a fully integrated primary health care practice in the population center of North Bend and a school-based health center on the campus of Marshfield High School in Coos Bay.